joost-morsink/FF-admin-module/doc/arch/database.md

 * Create export

-This total 41 functions, most of which are fairly simple.
+Most of these functions are fairly simple to implement.
-Some of the more complex functions might call even more functions, but that is an implementation detail and out of scope for this document.

 ## Processing events

 Each and every event that is processed is first entered into the `Event` table.
 A primary key (auto incerement) is assigned to the event, and the chronology is checked by file_timestamp first, then timestamp.

 The metadata events and the '_New donation_' event perform a single insert/update on the database table that corresponds to the event.
+An exception to this is the `META_CHARITY_PARTITION` event which synchronizes a set of records to the specified partitioning.

 The `Price info` event sets the `Invested_amount` field of the `Option`.